-- > The TEC has developed a detailed Evidence Portfolio Schema document to support the technical aspects of completing EPs. - > The TEC has also developed an EP template that TEOs can use to help the development and completion of EPs with their staff members.
+- > The TEC has developed a detailed Evidence Portfolio Schema document to support the technical aspects of completing EPs. - The TEC has also developed an EP template that tertiary education organisations (TEOs) can use to help the development and completion of EPs with their staff members.